code string | signature string | docstring string | loss_without_docstring float64 | loss_with_docstring float64 | factor float64 |

 hosted_zones = EFAwsResolver.__CLIENTS["route53"].list_hosted_zones_by_name(DNSName=lookup, MaxItems=list_limit)

-return default | def route53_public_hosted_zone_id(self, lookup, default=None) | Args:
+# Return if the account ha... | def route53_public_hosted_zone_id(self, lookup, default=None) | Args:

 lookup: The zone name to look up.
 Must end with "."